utopia-php/preloader/README.md

 [![Discord](https://badgen.net/badge/discord/chat/green)](https://appwrite.io/discord)
 ![Total Downloads](https://img.shields.io/packagist/dt/utopia-php/preloader.svg)

-Utopia Preloader library is simple and lite library for managing PHP preloading configuration.
-This library is aiming to be as simple and easy to learn and use.
+Utopia Preloader library is a simple and lite library for managing PHP preloading configuration.
+This library is aiming to be as simple as possible and easy to learn and use.
 This library is maintained by the [Appwrite team](https://appwrite.io).

-Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is dependency free and can be used as standalone with any other PHP project or framework.
+Although this library is a part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is dependency free and can be used as standalone with any other PHP project or framework.

 ## Getting Started